an9wer/werice/README.rst

 Note that:

-- the setup script is POSIX compliant, which means it be executed by various shells, such as bash and ksh.
+- the setup script is POSIX compliant, which means it be executed by most shells, such as bash, ksh, and etc.
-- the setup script installs dotfiles by creating a symbolic link for each of them.
+- the setup script installs dotfiles by creating a symbolic link for each of them individually.
 - the setup script will not delete any existed dotfiles, instead it will backup them first by adding a ``.orig`` suffix.